On a wider class of prior distributions for graphical models: Theoretical properties of cycle basis priors

 A prior distribution on $\mathcal{C}_n$ can be induced by assigning a distribution to cycle basis elements.
 In this section, we explore the theoretical properties of such priors.
 Here, $C$ denotes a basis of cycles for $\mathcal{C}_n$.
 Thus, $C$ is a set of $(n-1)(n-2)/2$ cycles.
 The results hold for any fixed basis $C$ unless otherwise noted.
 We begin by showing that it is possible to induce the uniform prior on $\mathcal{C}_n$.

 A cycle basis prior can be defined in terms of cycle-inclusion probabilities.
-Similar to the standard basis, when the cycle-inclusion probability is 0.5, we get the uniform prior on $\mathcal{C}_n$.
+Similarly to the standard basis, when the cycle-inclusion probability is 0.5, we get the uniform prior on $\mathcal{C}_n$. \begin{proposition} Let $C$ be any cycle basis for the cycle space $\mathcal{C}_n$.
+Suppose that the inclusion of each cycle in $C$ is an independent Bernoulli random variable with probability $0.5$.
+Then, the induced distribution on $\mathcal{C}_n$ is uniform and the marginal edge inclusion probabilities equal $0.5$. \end{proposition}

-\begin{proposition} Suppose that the inclusion of each cycle in $C$ is an independent Bernoulli random variables with probability $0.5$.
-Then, the induced distribution on $\mathcal{C}_n$ is uniform. \end{proposition}
+This uniformity holds for any $C$ and thus also for the distribution on $\mathcal{C}_n$ induced by a distribution on such bases $C$.
+The edge inclusions are not independent under the uniform distribution over $\mathcal{C}_n$: independent edges with probability $0.5$ yields the uniform distribution over $\mathcal{G}_n$.
+Instead, edge flips can only happen jointly on sets of edges that correspond to graphs in $\mathcal{C}_n$ to stay in the cycle space, i.e.\ to continue to satisfy Property~\ref{p:veblen}.

+Often, there is interest in non-uniform distributions, for instance to induce sparsity.
 In general, the edge inclusion probabilities induced by inclusion probabilities of cycle basis elements depend on the choice of cycle basis, and hence on the choice of spanning tree used to generate this basis via the fundamental system of cycles (Property~\ref{p:bases}).
 Although a closed-form expression is not available, we propose an efficient algorithm to compute the edge inclusion probabilities from a cycle basis prior.